 - a.
 Clear the work area under the vehicle of all personnel, tools, and equipment.
 Make sure there are no obstructions under the vehicle or under the lift carriages of the lift system prior to lowering the vehicle to the ground. - b.
+If the lift system was locked, unlock the system by following the steps in Section 2.9.
 If the lift system was turned off, follow the steps in Section 2.4 to reinitialize the system.
-If Park mode was activated, refer to Section 2.7 prior to lowering the vehicle. - c.
+If Park mode was activated, refer to Section 2.12 prior to lowering the vehicle. - c.
 Position yourself at any one of the synchronized lift units.

 - d.
 Push and release the Enable button.
-The button indicator light will illuminate green indicating the button is ON.
+The button color will change from red to green indicating the button is ON.
 The button will stay ON (green) for 5 seconds after it is released.
-If no other buttons are pushed during the 5 seconds the indicator light will automatically turn OFF at the end of the 5 seconds. - e.
+If no other buttons are pushed during the 5 seconds the button will automatically turn OFF (red) at the end of the 5 seconds. - e.
 During the 5 seconds that the Enable button is ON (green), push and hold the Lower button to lower the vehicle. - f.
-Release the Lower button when the vehicle is lowered to the floor and the lift carriages no longer contact the tires. - g.
-Place the vehicle's transmission in gear (or park) and engage the vehicle's parking brake. - h.
-Remove the wheel locks on the rear swivel casters by turning them to the OFF position. - i.
+Release the Lower button when the vehicle is lowered to the floor and the lift carriages no longer contact the tires.
+This condition will be indicated when the Stowed indicator turns blue. - g.
+Place the vehicle's transmission in gear (or park) and engage the vehicle's parking or air brake. - h.
 Move the lift units away from the work area and turn the master on/off switch to the OFF position.
-This will ensure the lift units are ready to be synchronized for lifting in the future and conserve the batteries while the lift system is not in use. - j.
+About 10 seconds after the master on/off switch is turned OFF the screen will display a message and power down.
+This will ensure the lift units are ready to be synchronized for lifting in the future and conserve the batteries while the lift system is not in use. - i.
 Completely recharge each lift unit after use.